Home > Guides > Best studio monitors

 What is a good brand for studio monitors?

-There are a lot of options when it comes to brands that make studio monitors over $1,000.
+There are a lot of options when it comes to brands that manufacture the best studio monitors.
 Neumann, Genelec, Adam Audio, JBL, Focal, and Fluid Image are just a few top-shelf brands worth looking into.

 What are the best studio monitors for mixing?